Michael E. Uslan: Charity and other work

 In 2005, Uslan donated his 30,000 comic book collection to Indiana University's Lilly Library (rare books and manuscripts library), a collection which (according to his wife Nancy) "filled three rooms of their house."
 Uslan was the honorary speaker at the 2006 Indiana University commencement ceremonies, held on May 6, 2006.
 Uslan was the honorary speaker at the 2012 Westfield State University commencement ceremonies, held on May 19, 2012.

 Awards

 With his co-executive producers, Uslan won a 1995 Daytime Emmy for Where on Earth Is Carmen Sandiego?, and he was also awarded an Independent Spirit Award at the 2005 Garden State Film Festival.
 In 2011, he was awarded the Lifetime Achievement Award by the Peace River Film Festival.
-On October 10, 2012 he received an Honorary Doctorate of Fine Arts from Monmouth University in West Long Branch, New Jersey.
-That same year he was awarded the Inkpot Award.
+On October 10, 2012, he received an Honorary Doctorate of Fine Arts from Monmouth University in West Long Branch, New Jersey.
+That same year, he was awarded the Inkpot Award.

 Personal life

 Uslan has been a resident of Cedar Grove, New Jersey.
 He is married to Nancy Uslan.
+His son, David Miles Uslan, joined Planet Tota as a Strategic Advisor.